luther07/tree_test/README.md

                          / \
                         F   G

-    Calling said method on node 'B' should yield the nodes 'B', 'D', 'E', 'F', and 'G' to the block.
+    Calling said method on node 'A' should yield the nodes 'B', 'D', 'E', 'F', 'G', and 'C' to the block.
 Please note that the order is important.

 7. Add a new file to this directory that includes links to your GitHub profile, personal websites or projects, and your email address.
 Also